damiant/dust/roadmap.md

 - 🔴🩷 Dust Daka - Siri for "where am I": 8:30 and F. Maybe screen reader or voice control button.
 - 🔴🩷 Siri - What is the closest camp, restroom, ice, medical etc?
 - 🔴🩷 Simple - "Find X camp" > show your location and target only with distance and direction
-- 🟠🩷 Whiteout mode - button for whiteout - show huge compass with direction to camp / center camp / temple / 3 or 9

 - 🔴 If search is restrooms then auto go to restroom map
 - 🔴 Show friends, private events, bike, other locations in search all
 - 🔴 Show history of previously viewed items in the search all area